tgstation/tgstation/code/game/objects/effects/spawners/random/readme.md

 ### If ALL the items have the same chance, we should not set a weighted value to the item

+Do not put `/obj/item/ = 1` unless other items have different spawn chances

 Good:

 ```dm